-In accordance with Schedule 19 Finance Act 2016, this document sets out the UK Tax Strategy for the year ended 27
+In accordance with Schedule 19 Finance Act 2016, this document sets out the UK tax strategy for the year ended 1 October 2021, specifically:

-1. The approach of the UK group to risk management and governance arrangements in relation to UK taxation.
+- The approach of the UK Group to risk management and governance arrangements in relation to UK taxation.

-3. The approach of the UK group towards its dealings with HMRC.
+- The approach of the UK Group towards its dealings with HMRC.

-This policy applies to Aramark Limited and all UK entities in its group (the ‘UK group’).
+This policy applies to Aramark Limited and all UK entities in the group (the ‘UK Group’).

 The main focus of Aramark’s tax strategy is to ensure that the UK Group remains compliant with the relevant and applicable tax laws in each jurisdiction in which it operates.
 The submission of tax filings and remittance of tax liabilities on a timely basis forms a key part of this strategy.